mottram/mottram/_posts/_2009-11-19-the-letters-of-samuel-beckett.markdown

 The only sour note is the sense that we readers are missing out on material that Fehsenfeld, Overbeck <span class="amp">&amp;</span> co. have enjoyed.
 Beckett's permission to publish his correspondence only applied to letters 'having bearing on <span>[his]</span> work', which the editors, quite rightly, took to mean 'pretty much everything'.
 The notoriously prickly Beckett estate didn't agree.
 So, if you're looking for literary tittle-tattle (which I admit I was), you're out of luck: there's nowt about <abbr>SB</abbr>'s fling with Peggy Guggenheim, nor his decision to spurn poor Lucia Joyce, save hints here and there in the editors' notes.

-If you're a fan<sup id="f4"><a href="#n4">4</a></sup>, this is already on your Christmas list, I'm sure.
+If you're a fan<sup id="f4"><a href="#n4">4</a></sup>, the _Letters_ are already on your Christmas list, I'm sure.
 If you're _not_ a fan, this volume might well change your mind--here Beckett is thoroughly accessible, often charming, not words familiar to those who've banged their heads against his published works!

 <aside>
 <ol>